Nii Lamptey: Anderlecht

 Lamptey played for the youth team Young Corners in Accra, but wanted to move abroad to play.
 However, the Ghanaian FA refused and confiscated his passport, wishing to build a team around him in Ghana.
 He therefore was smuggled into Nigeria by a taxi driver, where he met Nigerian captain Stephen Keshi, who had heard of his skills.
 Keshi persuaded Lamptey to play in Belgium with him, and took Lamptey with him, giving him a fake Nigerian passport that stated Lamptey was his son.

 He was hailed as the new Pelé and age limit rules in Belgium were changed to allow him to debut at the age of 16 for Anderlecht.

 His first season was a success, scoring 7 goals in 14 games.
+His goal for Anderlecht against Roma in March 1991 in the UEFA Cup still holds the record of the youngest goalscorer in European club tournament history.

 PSV Eindhoven

 He was loaned to Eindhoven, and quickly established himself as a prolific scorer, and continued to impress, scoring 10 times in 22 games.